sonic-net/SONiC/doc/sflow/sflow_hld.md

               The rate the packet was sampled with
 ```

 The SAI driver may provide the interface OIDs corresponding to the IIFINDEX AND OIFINDEX.
 The hsflowd mod_sonic HsflowdRx() may have to map these correspondingly to the netdev ifindex.
-Note that the default PSAMPLE_ATTR_SAMPLE_GROUP that hsflowd expects is 1.
+Note that the default PSAMPLE_ATTR_SAMPLE_GROUP that hsflowd expects is 1 for ingress and 2 for egress.

+Depending on platform capabilities, SAI driver may report additional attributes defined in https://github.com/torvalds/linux/blob/master/include/uapi/linux/psample.h.
+For example, PSAMPLE_ATTR_OUT_TC (egress queue), PSAMPLE_ATTR_OUT_TC_OCC (egress queue depth), and PSAMPLE_ATTR_LATENCY (transit delay) populate the sFlow Transit Delay Structures (https://sflow.org/sflow_transit.txt).

 Rather than define a new framework for describing the metadata for sFlow use, SAI would re-use the framework that the psample driver (https://github.com/torvalds/linux/blob/master/net/psample/psample.c) currently uses.
 The psample kernel driver is based on the Generic Netlink subsystem that is described in https://wiki.linuxfoundation.org/networking/generic_netlink_howto.
 SAI ASIC drivers supporting sFlow may choose to use the psample.ko driver as-is or may choose to implement the generic netlink interface (that complies with the above listed metadata) using a private generic netlink family.